solyarisoftware/WeBAD/README.md

   - add input boxes for significant parameters, allowing to modify parameters in real-time

-  - The demo web page could act as a **parameter setting tuning tool**.
+  - the demo web page could act as a **parameter setting tuning tool**.
     Interactive parameter changes would transform the demo into a tool to tune/calibrate parameters

   - made a visually decent page

+  - add a push-to-talk hotkey demo

+  - add optionally an 'enable audio input' / 'disable audio input' button.

 - Add clipping event

 - Better explain the parameter tuning issues

-- Please Giorgio, remove global vars and transform the ugly "all-see-all" in ES6 JS modules!
+- Please Giorgio, remove global vars and transform the ugly "all-see-all" javascript files in ES6 JS modules!

 - WeBAD just triggers above listed events.
   What is now out of scope of this release:
   - how to use events to record the audio recordings
   - how to use/process blob audio messages
     (probably you want to send them to a backend server via socketio or websockets).
+    A better solution could be to provide the speech result as data payload of a final `speechaudioavailable`.
+    To be investigated.

-## Discussion / Open points
+## Discussion

+- **Push-to-talk versus continuous listening**

+  Push-to-talk is a simple UX.
+WeBAD solve the external mic + HW push-button case.
+  Just catch `unmutedmic` event to start recording, `mutedmic` event to stop recording.
+  That's easy!

+  Continuous listening is hard!
+Not just technically, but above all from the UX perspective.
+  The proposed solution is just a rough proof-of-concept.

-- Does continuous listening includes wake-word UI?
+- **Does continuous listening includes wake-word UX?**

   An interesting plus point of continuous listening is that it "includes" the wake word mechanics.
   In a standard wake-word approach, the voicebot is activated with a unique associated wake-word.